Robsteranium/kml_to_gtfs_shapes/readme.md

 ![Looping Route/ Shape Example from Fixtures](/Rplot001.png)

+This algorithm resolves the stop to a point on the route by ignoring that part of the route that has already been covered.

 ## Requirements
 Naturally you'll need a GTFS directory and a KML file with the route polygons.
 You can find examples in the `fixtures` and `metroshuttle_example` directories.